MitulVarmora/StickyHeaderTableView/README.md

         setNestedScrollingEnabled(boolean enabled)
         setNestedScrollAxis(int nestedScrollAxis) // ViewCompat.SCROLL_AXIS_HORIZONTAL or ViewCompat.SCROLL_AXIS_VERTICAL

-    Precaution:<br/><br/>
+    Precaution:<br/>
     1. If you are putting this view in the Vertical ScrollView than you can not set this view's height fixed.
-    <br/><br/>You should use height wrap_content than it will work fine.
+    <br/>You should use height wrap_content than it will work fine.

     2. If you are putting this view in the Horizontal ScrollView than you can not set this view's width fixed.
-    <br/><br/>You should use width wrap_content than it will work fine.
+    <br/>You should use width wrap_content than it will work fine.

 ## Changelogs:
-DD/MM/YYYY :	Who		: What
+DD/MM/YYYY :	Who		: What<br/>
-11/08/2016 :	Mitul   : Created View by Mitul Varmora
+11/08/2016 :	Mitul   : Created View by Mitul Varmora<br/>
-19/01/2022 :    Mitul   : Rebase Custom View on top of latest new Android Studio Project and use jetpack
+19/01/2022 :    Mitul   : Rebase Custom View on top of latest new Android Studio Project and use jetpack<br/>